Filtering by Date in an Excel 2010 Table

-9 of 12 in Series: The Essentials of Creating and Working with Tables in Excel 2007
+8 of 12 in Series: The Essentials of Working with Tables in Excel 2010

-Excel 2007 tables automatically display filter arrows beside each of the column headings.
-To display the filter arrows so that you can filter data, format a range as a table by clicking the Table button on the Insert tab.
+Excel 2010 tables automatically display filter arrows beside each of the column headings.
+To display the filter arrows so that you can filter data, format a range as a table using the Table button on the Insert tab.
 Or, you can click the Filter button in the Sort & Filter group on the Data tab.

 Click the filter arrow for the date column by which you want to filter data.